hkolstee/bachelor-project/README.md

                                      |-webapp

 Here appPackage is the main directory of the entire application.
-The application directory contains the main application settings The accounts directory contains the logic and functions to save and make accounts to log in to the application.
+The application directory contains the project along with its settings.
+The accounts directory contains the logic and functions to save and make accounts to log in to the application.
 The webapp directory contains everything else for the application.